cybermaggedon/ixbrl-reporter/README.md

 ## Configuration overview

-`gnucash-ixbrl` is not simple to configure.
+`ixbrl-reporter` is not simple to configure.
 If the configuration files supplied work for your business you could get accounts with little work.

 However, it is very likely that you'll need to tailor the reports to work